Nanaia Mahuta: Political career

 She contested Te Tai Hauāuru (the replacement seat for Western Maori) in the 1996 elections but lost to New Zealand First's Tuku Morgan.
 However, with a list ranking of 8, Mahuta was elected as one of the first New Zealand list MPs.
 Mahuta was aged 26 years and 52 days when she was elected (twelve days younger than Deborah Morris) and was the youngest member of the New Zealand House of Representatives until the election of Darren Hughes in 2002.

 After completing her first term as a list MP, Mahuta contested Te Tai Hauauru in the 1999 election, and won.
 She transferred to and won the new Tainui electorate for the 2002 election and held it in 2005.
 That seat was renamed Hauraki-Waikato ahead of the 2008 general election.
-She has held the seat since.
+She retained that seat until 2023.
 In October 2022, Mahuta became the Mother of the House, being the longest continuously serving female MP (alongside Father of the House Gerry Brownlee).

 Mahuta has been placed in high positions on the Labour list in each election she has contested where she has had a list position.
 However, she opted not to seek a list position in 2005 following the foreshore and seabed controversy and again in 2017 as part of Labour's Māori electorate strategy.

 On 8 December 2022, Mahuta confirmed that she would be contesting the 2023 general election in order "to ensure that the changes that we've [the Labour Government] been putting through can continue to progress".